ssbc/ssb-secure-partial-replication-impl-spec/README.md

 One starting point for this module would be [feed-syncer](https://github.com/arj03/ssb-browser-core/blob/master/feed-syncer.js).

+### SSB network fixture

+Similar to [ssb-fixtures] we need a module where we can play with different network setups.
+This should work as an end-to-end test.

 ### Fixed ssb-ebt

 A EBT component that only takes care of EBT replication for a given